THE HEROIC HEARTS PROJECT UK TEAM

 Caspar is a third-year student of Philosophy and the founding President of the Psychedelic Society at York University, a legacy of his own transformational ayahuasca experience at La Luna del Amazonas in 2018.

-He believes that psychedelics have incredible potential to alleviate suffering at both the individual and collective level, and aims to contribute to that end by facilitating either psychedelic therapy or changes in policy and social attitudes to psychedelics.
+He believes that these types of compounds have incredible potential to alleviate suffering at both the individual and collective level, and aims to contribute to that end by facilitating either therapy of this kind or changes in policy and social attitudes.

-He believes that Heroic Hearts UK is a wonderful place to start and a desperately valuable project for a society riddled with trauma, and is excited to become part of the team.
+He believes that Heroic Hearts UK is a wonderful place to start and a valuable project for a society suffering from mental trauma, and is excited to become part of the team.

 Ben is dedicated to expanding access to treatment options and is currently studying law in the US to advocate for drug policy reform.